Businesses jump at $130b wage subsidy plan

 He said it would take years to pay off the debt generated as a result, but the government had to do what was needed.

-Flight Centre chief executive Graham Turner, who was recently forced to stand down thousands of employees, hesitated to commit to signing on the scheme.
+Flight Centre chief executive Graham Turner, who has stood down thousands of Australian employees, is lukewarm on the wage subsidy scheme.

-“It’s a very positive step … but only 45 per cent of our business is in Australia,” Mr Turner told ABC.
+“It’s a very positive step … but only 45 per cent of our business is in Australia,” Mr Turner told ABC radio.

 “Hibernation is a catchy word.
 Going to sleep and waking up in the spring time is just not feasible from a business point of view.”

-Virgin Australia has sought a $1.4 billion bailout from the government to guarantee it survives the pandemic.
+Virgin Australia has sought a $1.4 billion bailout to survive the pandemic.

-Mr Richardson said it was easier for unemployment to shoot up than to drop, but he said the latest scheme could save half a million jobs.

-“It pretty much is the kitchen sink, the scale is enormous,” he told ABC.
+However, media reports suggest Qantas would demand three times that amount if its rival was bailed out.

-Wage subsidies will flow to businesses in the first week of May, with workers stood down since March 1 able to access backdated payments.
+Wage subsidies will flow to businesses in the first week of May, with workers stood down since March 1 able to access back-payments.

 New Zealanders on temporary working 444 visas and migrants eligible for welfare are also included.